delphicventurescode/konsentrik/README.md

 The project uses a "Parent Shell" architecture.
 The main interface resides in the root, while individual wellness modules are encapsulated in their own directories.

+Alternative wellness modules can be swapped in, as needed.

 ```text
 mental-wellness-app/
 │